Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

 where $\text{Cov}$ represents the covariance between two signals, and $\sigma$ denotes the standard deviation of a signal.
 We present the values of these measures in Fig. \ref{rho_plv}.
-We find that in the regime of partial suppression of thermoacoustic instability, both $p^{\prime}$ and $\dot{q}^{\prime}$ signals are phase synchronized, confirmed from the PLV near 1.
-Inside the regime of suppression marked as II in Fig. \ref{rho_plv}, as the signals are aperiodic where the phase of the oscillations is not physically defined, we do not calculate PLV \cite{pikovsky2003synchronization,sujith2021thermoacoustic}.
-The presence of a high correlation between $p^{\prime}$ and $\dot{q}^{\prime}$ signals in the regimes of oscillatory states is confirmed by the high positive value (between 0.55 and 0.7) of $\rho$.
-The value of $\rho$ drops to 0.25 in the regime of suppression of thermoacoustic instability (region II in Fig. \ref{rho_plv}), which happens due to the lack of correlation between desynchronized $p^{\prime}$ and $\dot{q}^{\prime}$ signals \cite{pawar2017thermoacoustic}.
+We find that in the regime of partial suppression of thermoacoustic instability, both $p^{\prime}$ and global $\dot{q}^{\prime}$ signals are phase synchronized, confirmed from the PLV near 1.
+The presence of a high correlation between $p^{\prime}$ and global $\dot{q}^{\prime}$ signals in the regimes of oscillatory states is confirmed by the high positive value (between 0.55 and 0.7) of $\rho$.
+The value of $\rho$ drops to 0.25 in the regime of suppression of thermoacoustic instability (region II in Fig. \ref{rho_plv}), which happens due to the lack of correlation between desynchronized $p^{\prime}$ and global $\dot{q}^{\prime}$ signals \cite{pawar2017thermoacoustic}.

-Thus, we observe that the extent of synchronization between the coupled $p^{\prime}$ and $\dot{q}^{\prime}$ signals decreases during the mitigation of thermoacoustic instability in a turbulent combustor, where the signals change their behavior from the state of phase synchronized periodicity to desynchronized aperiodicity via intermittent synchronized oscillations.
-Next, we look at the effectiveness of delayed acoustic self-feedback to disrupt the complex closed-loop interactions between hydrodynamic, acoustic, and heat release rate fluctuations that exists inside the turbulent combustor during the state of thermoacoustic instability.
+Thus, we observe that the extent of synchronization between the coupled $p^{\prime}$ and global $\dot{q}^{\prime}$ signals decreases during the mitigation of thermoacoustic instability in a turbulent combustor, where the signals change their behavior from the state of phase synchronized periodicity to desynchronized aperiodicity via intermittent synchronized oscillations.
+Next, we look at the effectiveness of delayed acoustic self-feedback to disrupt the complex closed-loop interactions between hydrodynamic, acoustic, and heat release rate fluctuations that exist inside the turbulent combustor during the state of thermoacoustic instability.